The moment a child is placed in your agency’s care, you should begin the process of permanency planning.

 How your agency supports, monitors and assesses a child or young person’s readiness to progress to permanent care to permanent care is a key part of case planning, case review and casework.

-Permanency planning is also enshrined in the NSW Child Safe Standards for Permanent Care in the following ways:
+Permanency planning is also enshrined in the Code of Practice in the following ways: